wakatime/wakaq/README.md

     # number of processors on the current machine.
 Default is zero for no limit.
     async_concurrency=0,

-    # Raise SoftTimeout in a task if it runs longer than 30 seconds.
-Can also be set per
+    # Raise SoftTimeout or asyncio.CancelledError in a task if it runs longer
-    # task or queue.
-If no soft timeout set, tasks can run forever.
+    # than 30 seconds.
+Can also be set per task or queue.
+If no soft timeout
+    # set, tasks can run forever.
     soft_timeout=30,  # seconds

     # SIGKILL a task if it runs longer than 1 minute.
 Can be set per task or queue.